 -

-Use model with PAI Python SDK
+Use models with PAI Python SDK

-# Install PAI Python SDK
+# Install the PAI Python SDK

 python -m pip install alipai --upgrade